List of Preacher characters: Arseface

 Arseface is a boy who, having grown up in an abusive household, attempts to kill himself after trying to emulate his hero, Kurt Cobain.
 He starred in his own one-shot spinoff comic book, Preacher: The Story of You-Know-Who.
 His father is abusive and often beats him for trivial reasons.
 Arseface and his friend "Pube" are regarded as outcasts because of their idol worship of Kurt Cobain, and because Arseface is a sheriff's son; thus the two become the target of bullying tactics.
 After a severe beating by his father, and learning of Cobain's suicide, Arseface makes a suicide pact with Pube.
-Pube puts a shotgun in his mouth and successfully kills himself, while Arseface fires the shotgun under his chin, which severely deforms his face instead.
+Pube puts a shotgun in his mouth and kills himself, while Arseface fires the shotgun under his chin, which severely deforms his face instead.
 After being confronted in the hospital by Pube's grief-stricken sister, the boy has an epiphany and resolves to change his outlook on life and try to be more positive.
 His suicide attempt prompts his long-suffering mother to have her own epiphany and abandon her abusive husband, leaving him an insulting goodbye note in which she reveals her disdain for not only him, but their son as well.
 This causes the boy's father to begin completely ignoring his son, refusing to acknowledge him or speak to him.
 The boy, maintaining his new upbeat attitude, continues to enthusiastically converse with his father despite never getting a reply.

 During his father's investigation in the Jesse Custer case, the boy stows away in his father's car.
 During a confrontation with Jesse and the Saint of Killers, the boy pleads for the Saint to let his father live.
 Cassidy remarks that the boy's face looked like an "arse."
 After Jesse forces the boy's father, Hugo, to sodomize himself with his own severed penis, Hugo commits suicide, which leads the boy to name himself Arseface and begin a manhunt for Jesse.
 Arseface eventually tracks down Jesse outside of a diner, where Jesse uses his abilities to force Arseface to acknowledge his father's true nature.
 He travels with Jesse until he is called on stage during Mardi Gras because of his looks, and ends up becoming a singing hit (despite being unintelligible).
 Under the guidance of his manager, Gene Sergeant, Arseface becomes a national singing superstar, and Sergeant uses various controversies, such as drawing attention to copycat suicides by fans attempting to emulate their idol, and insulting the Pope, to keep him popular.
 At the height of the controversies, Sergeant takes all of his money and leaves.